wiicode/cybersecurity-framework/bcsf.md

 The resilience measures your organization has in place should support incident response (see B5 Resilient Networks and Systems).

 Incidents should be reported to the appropriate internal and external authorities, in line with the relevant reporting thresholds and standards.
-The response team should be capable of prioritising incidents, according to the potential consequences and  possible adverse impact on essential functions, using risk-based methods.
+The response team should be capable of prioritizing incidents, according to the potential consequences and  possible adverse impact on essential functions, using risk-based methods.
 These events should be documented, including alerts provided, information passed and decisions taken.

 In addition to adhering to mandatory reporting requirements, organizations should seriously consider voluntarily reporting cyber security incidents to the BCSF, who may be able to provide situational awareness, drawing on incident reporting from other victims, as well as response and protective security advice.
 Assistance may also be sought from Cyber Incident Response (CIR) companies - see CIR scheme.